2/20/2025

 Senior Vice President and Chief Financial Officer

-So LIFO mix and costs per time changes does affect the LIFO calculation.
-So in the specialty stainless product case, longer lead times essentially create a lag between what happens between your selling prices and costs on hand.
-And that's, that was something really atypical that we experienced.
+So, you know, LIFO makes and costs per time changes, you know, it does affect the LIFO calculation.
+So, in the specialty stainless product case, longer lead times, essentially, create a lag between what happens between your selling prices and costs on hand.
+And that was something really atypical that we experienced.
 So had lead times been normal, a lot of that inventory would have gotten flushed through the system.
 But that wasn't the case.
-So really what we're saying is 60 million of estimated LIFO income for 2025 is just timing.
-Effectively, pushed LIFO income from 2024 into 2025.
+So really what we're saying is $60 million of estimated LIFO income for 2025 is just timing.
+Effectively, it pushed LIFO income from 2024 into 2025.
 So if you remove that component out of the LIFO guide, we're saying essentially coming out of the gates, we're saying flat LIFO.
 So essentially pretty much zero, right?
 We're saying we kind of expect prices to be where they are now, costs.
-And, you know, as we said in our guidance, we're not necessarily factoring in any tariff impact on either our selling prices or on our LIFO guidance at this point for the remainder of the year.
+And as we said in our guidance, we're not necessarily factoring in any tariff impact on either our selling prices or on our LIFO guidance at this point for the remainder of the year.

 speaker